Meeting Locations:

 Privacy and Confidentiality:

-Privacy and confidentiality are fundamental to my counseling practice, both in conversation and in the way I handle technology.
+Privacy and confidentiality are fundamental to my counseling practice, both in session and in the way I handle technology.
 Just as therapy provides a secure and protected space for personal exploration, I take intentional steps to safeguard digital and online privacy.
-In addition to meeting and exceeding standard HIPAA/ACA requirements, I use end-to-end encrypted messaging and telehealth platforms, turn off my phone completely during sessions, and maintain paper notes along with a physical calendar.
+In addition to meeting standard HIPAA/ACA requirements, I use end-to-end encrypted messaging and telehealth platforms, turn off my phone completely during sessions, and use pen-and-paper for notes and appointments.
 With an awareness of data breaches, digital surveillance, and the risks of electronic record-keeping, I integrate these privacy-conscious choices into my practice to ensure that your sensitive information remains secure and our therapeutic space remains truly confidential.